deejayy/angular15-project-bootstrap/README.md

 You can choose from quick and dirty (fetch from a random API endpoint and deal with the reponse, no error handling, disposable result) to fully managed (api catalog, global error handling, central config, etc.).

-It support token based authentication, json communication, binary up/download.
+It supports token based authentication, json communication, binary up/download.

 Refer to [@deejayy/api-caller](https://www.npmjs.com/package/@deejayy/api-caller).